 Contrary to the DEIR’s flawed reasoning, most “less than significant” impacts, when combined with other “less than significant” impacts have the ability to cumulatively harm plant and animal species.
 “Less than significant” does not equate to “no impact,” so each individual “less than significant” impact has an additive quality that CDFFP should have discussed.
 The construction and vineyard operations, as well as other human activities in the vicinity, will still have a cumulative impact on wildlife and plant species despite the proposed mitigation measures.
 These species will lose habitat, there will be increased human presence and increased traffic, there will be added noise, species will be excluded from suitable habitat by fencing, suitable upland and riparian habitat will be destroyed, and species health may be affected by pesticide drift.
 The ADEIR should have fully accounted for all combined impacts before it concluded that the cumulative impacts would remain less than significant.
 The ADEIR cannot simply eschew full cumulative effects analysis for all biological resources by hiding behind a legalistic significance determination.
 Because the ADEIR determined that CEQA compliance equates to no cumulative impacts, it ignored potential off-site cumulative effects to local plants and wildlife both within and from the Project.
 This incomplete and inadequate cumulative impacts analysis is uninformative, and violates CEQA.
 (Cal.
 Pub.
 Res.
 Code §§ 21001(g); 21002.1(a) & (e); 21003(b); CEQA Guidelines § 15355(b).)

-C. The ADEIR’s cumulative impacts analysis for GHGs, air quality, and water quality is deficient.
+C. The ADEIR’s cumulative impacts analysis for GHGs, air quality, and water quality

 The DIER does not list any related projects nor analyze their cumulative impacts on greenhouse gases or air quality.
 Instead, the ADEIR also incorrectly claims that there is no need to identify other projects which may contribute to or GHG or air quality impacts because “cumulative air quality issues in the SFBAAB are addressed through regional air quality control plans developed by the BAAQMD.”
 (ADEIR at 6-10.)
 The existence of other plans or policies does not excuse the agency or applicant from compliance with the CEQA.